 Yesterday, I heard the clanging of weights as I glanced over to see a guy bench pressing without securing the plates while lifting off balance.
 The left side was lifted higher than the right.
 In slow motion, the right weights slipped, then left, back to right, etc. Securing the weights is imperative, folks!

 However, if he had watched how he lifted to ensure the weights were equally balanced, he may have prevented this gym mishap.
 (Additionally, many muscle imbalances aren’t visible until a lift begins, and a situation like this may reveal such.)

 Quick recovery associated with strong balance can stop an accident before it happens, or simply reduce the impact of injury.
 Recently, I went to open my car’s back door to retrieve something, not realizing my daughter was leaning on the door as I opened it.
 Fortunately, she immediately reacted, corrected quickly, balanced her seating, and managed to lean back into the car instead of falling out.
 Perhaps her skills developed as a yoga instructor created a huge advantage for her.

 Another anecdote– a client of mine was hurrying down a flight of stairs in her home and missed a step.
-Luckily, the balance training paid off and she recovered without harm, catching herself before falling.
+Luckily, the training to improve balance paid off and she recovered without harm, catching herself before falling.